West Goshen Township, Pennsylvania: Parks and recreation

 The Township has four main parks:

 Barker Park is located on Falcon Lane near Westtown Road.
 It is equipped with a pavilion with 10-12 tables, two charcoal grills, and four electrical outlets on the posts of the pavilion.
 There is a backstop for Tee-ball or wiffle ball as well as playground equipment.

 Coopersmith Park is located off Spring Lane.
 It is equipped with a pavilion with 12 picnic tables, five charcoal grills, and two electrical outlets.
 There is a backstop for Tee ball or wiffle ball, a grass volleyball court (bring your own net and ball), an exercise trail, playground equipment and a horseshoe pit (bring your own horseshoes).

 Lambert Park is located on Pottstown Pike near the intersection with Greenhill Road.
 It contains playground equipment, two tennis courts, a skateboard park, and a 2/3 acres dog park "Roonie's Canine Corner."
 The park is adjacent to athletic fields owned by the West Chester Area School districts, but which are contractually managed through West Goshen Township.
 Lambert Park is home to West Goshen's Summer teen program for children 13 through 15 years old.

 West Goshen Community Park is located at the intersection of Fern Hill and North Five Points Roads near Ice Line.
 It is equipped with an amphitheater and adjacent picnic pavilion with eight picnic tables, five outlets, and four charcoal grills.
 The Community Park is equipped with two basketball courts, one softball field, one Little League baseball field, adult hardball field, four tennis courts, and two sand volleyball courts.
 There is a playground, a concession stand, and a paved walking path of .8 mile circles the park.

 Economy

 QVC has its headquarters in West Goshen Township, in QVC Studio Park, 1200 Wilson Drive.
-West Goshen Township is home to 5 new car dealerships, Jake's Bar, Brandywine Airport, Ice Line Skating Rinks, Animas (a Division of Johnson & Johnson), ACAC Health Club, and many of the West Chester University buildings.
+West Goshen Township is home to five new car dealerships, Brandywine Airport, a skating rink, Animas (a Division of Johnson & Johnson), a health club, and many of the West Chester University buildings.